adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 There are some PostCSS plugins that can handle writing out the mappings of classes and can even join class names across files. https://github.com/madyankin/postcss-modules We'll need to mind which class names are shared across files though, right now it's done in Spectrum-CSS (search for spectrum-Icon) but we are careful not to do it in React Spectrum's copy of Spectrum CSS.
 This means there are some class names we have taken the liberty of re-naming to make that distinction more clear, since CSS modules doesn't actually support the same name across multiple files and this plugin hides that a bit by created joined classnames.

 #### Where should the CSS live
-This has the most impact on what we ultimately do as it not only influences what we do immediately, it also impacts how we contribute back and make fixes during things like release.
+This has the most impact on what we ultimately do as it not only influences what we do immediately, it also impacts how we contribute back and make fixes during things like a release.

 Groupings for this section:
   - Spectrum CSS publishes